 The City of Orlando values the contributions of active and involved citizen volunteers who help build a stronger community.
 To recognize the volunteers who have a significant impact on the well-being of our community, Mayor Buddy Dyer has created the Community Builder Award.
 Through their actions, these community builders make our City a better place to live, work and raise a family.
 Mayor Dyer will present the Community Builder Award at his annual Neighborhood and Community Summit, held in the spring of each year.
-This award will be presented for the fifth time at the Neighborhood and Community Summit on March 21, 2015.

-2014 Community Builder Award Recipient
+2015 Community Builder Award Recipient

 This post is also available in: Spanish